Hello! I’m Courtney.

 Me, in a nutshell.

 I was born and raised in northern Virginia and proudly wear my “Virginia is for Lovers” trucker hat to this day.
 I was raised Roman Catholic and attended Loyola University in Maryland where I met my husband, Andy.
-Together, we found ourselves at home in an Evangelical Presbyterian church.
+Together, we find ourselves at home in a Presbyterian church in East Atlanta.
 After 11 years of marriage, we still find ourselves at home in any church that celebrates an incarnational and resurrected Christ in ways that are true, gracious, and appreciative of human fallibility.

-We lived in Galveston Texas for six years before moving to Atlanta where we currently reside with our two great kids, Eliana (Ellie) and Ethan.
-When not running around after these two you’ll likely find me writing, reading a good book, or exploring our city.
+We lived in Galveston Texas for six years before moving to Atlanta where we currently reside with our two great kids, Ellie and Ethan.
+When not running around after these two you’ll likely find me reading a good book or exploring our city.